 I recently decided to try out a DIY project I saw an idea for online.
 I saw a post talking about upcycling a diaper box and turning it into a nice basket, and I thought, why not try to do something similar but maybe a little easier?
 So I turned one into a toy box!

 My supplies are simple because I’m not very crafty or into complicated projects.
+Of course, we start with the empty diaper box.
 I bought some contact paper and found matching fabric (total win!) – and that was that.
 I also used regular scissors to cut the fabric and contact paper into the right size, and some spray adhesive for the fabric.
 Ah yes, let’s not forget the measuring tape and duct tape (to secure the flaps).
 I also used clothespins to hold the fabric in place while fitting it onto the box.

 After folding the flaps down and securing them inside with duct tape, I measured out how much fabric I needed and cut.
 Then I sprayed the adhesive just on the fabric that is folded around the top of the box.
 The rest of the fabric sits around the inside of the box but can shift around as needed, so it doesn’t run the risk of stretching and tearing.

 Next comes the contact paper fun.
 I measured the sides of the box and cut the contact paper to be a bit longer than that, to allow it to be folded over where the fabric is wrapped around the box flaps.